Halls or private housing?

 A licence / excluded tenancy is simply contractual permission to be in the property.
 A tenancy is the absolute right under housing law to live in a property with specific rights over that land.

-If you don’t leave after receiving a letter ending your tenancy, your landlord can go to court to evict you.
-Your landlord will not need to ask the court to end the agreement.
-Or for them to judge as to whether the agreement should be ended.
-Your landlord will need to go to court to evict you but will not need to ask the court to end the agreement or for their judgement as to whether the agreement should be ended.
-It has already been ended by the letter ending the permission for you to be there.
+If you don’t leave after receiving a letter ending your tenancy, your landlord will need to go to court to evict you.
+Your landlord will not need to ask the court to end the agreement or for their judgement as to whether the agreement should be ended.
+It will already been ended by the letter revoking the permission for you to be there.

 Shorthold tenancy